Xilmi/Rotp-Fusion/README.md

 ## What's New

 2023.03.15 (BR)
+  - Add option to Stop Bombing when reaching a population target.

+2023.03.15 (BR)
   - Add display of Turn and Year on the save panel.
   - Save Turn Start on it's Own File
   - Add option to auto refuse tech exchange